ludgit/ludgit/README.md

 <h2 align="center">Hi 👋!
-My name is Musthofa Kamaluddin and I'm a Web Developer, from Gresik, Indonesia</h2>
+My name is Musthofa Kamaluddin and I'm a Web Developer, from Indonesia</h2>

 <p align="center">I'm passionate about creating web applications that solve real-world problems.
 I specialize in JavaScript, React, and Python, and I love learning new technologies!</p>